debiki/talkyard/README.md

 EffectiveDiscussions
 =============================

-EffectiveDiscussions (ED) is a combined forum, chat and question-answers platform, inspired by Discourse, Slack and StackOverflow.
+EffectiveDiscussions (ED) is discussion forum software, with chat and question-answers features.
+And embedded comments for static websites / blogs.
+Inspired by Discourse, Slack, StackOverflow, Reddit and Hacker News.

 Screenshots below.<br>
 See it live: https://www.effectivediscussions.org/forum/latest<br>
 Read about it: https://www.effectivediscussions.org/

-Organizations often create a forum (e.g. Discourse) and a chat (Slack/Gitter/Discord), and use StackOverflow — then they split their community.
+Organizations often create a forum (e.g. Discourse) and a chat (Slack/Gitter/Discord), and use StackOverflow, and maybe Disqus for embedded comments — then they split their community.
 With EffectiveDiscussions, you can gather your community in one place.<br>
-(You can use ED for your website too, if you know HTML & CSS well and have lots of patience.)

-ED gives you both traditional "flat-chat" comments (in chat topics), and Hacker News / Reddit style threaded comments, with some improvements.
+ED gives you both traditional "flat-chat" comments (in chat topics), and Hacker News / Reddit style threaded comments, with improvements: you can quickly find the parent comment (even if it's far away), read it, and jump back and continue reading.
+And you can quickly find out which new comments were posted in a long threaded discussion, while you were away for lunch
+(you won't need to scan the whole page, top to bottom, to find them).

 Simple installation, if you know a bit about Docker.
-Automatic upgrades coming soon.
+Automatic upgrades.
 One installation can host many sites.
 There's a hosted solution too, if you don't want to install it yourself.
 See the 'read about it' link above.

+Be prepared to report some problems and maybe missing features — this is beta software; there might be bugs.

 ### Screenshots